Rekha: I Talk To The Lord Shiva; My Prayers Are Not About Aartis & Agarbattis

 Happy birthday to the diva, 'Jinke aankhon ke masti ke mastaane hazaaron hain'.

-She is a veteran, fierce, iconic, fearless, generous and one of the most gorgeous divas of the film industry, whose beauty never failed to mesmerize the audience.
-Yes, even though she has turned 65 today (October 10).
+She is a veteran, fierce, iconic, fearless, generous and one of the most gorgeous divas of the film industry, whose beauty never fails to mesmerise the audience, even though she turned 65 today (October 10).
 Yes, we're talking about none other than the epitome of beauty, Rekha.
 Today, the actress turns a year old and we've brought to you some unknown facts about her.

 Rekha's life was no less than a Bollywood film!
 From her transformation to her journey to success, from her failed marriages to controversial affairs, she has seen everything in her life that could have broken her spirit but she chose to stand tall and defied all the hurdles and rose like a phoenix.